 Acer shirasawanum Jordan is medium sized tree with wonderful color throughout the growing season.
 The new growth is a little more of a lemon color than Aureum.
 Fall colors are exquisite from yellow to gold, orange and scarlet.
 This cultivar is highly desired because of the rapid growth – compared to Aureum and the wonderful yellow/lime green spring color.
 Jordan may reach 9-10′ tall and 4′ wide in 10 years.
 Once established hardy to -10 degrees, USDA Zone 6.

 Some online sellers and garden centers advise that Jordan can handle more sun without burning as an Aureum would.
 I tried growing Jordan in more sunlight than I would Aureum, but the results were not satisfactory.
 After three summers with mostly sun in Washington State the top leaves still burned.
 I moved my Jordan to a shadier location.

 So I would not recommend all day sun, but shade in the afternoon.
 I guess for me the best look for this maple is late summer and early fall when each leaf is like a stained glass window.

-The first three photos show the late summer to early fall color that Jordan is famous for – all three were in my container inventory.
-The last photo shows late spring/early summer color courtesy of Buchholz Nursery.
+The three photos show spring to late summer and early fall color that Jordan is famous for – all three were in my container inventory.